11 Jan 2023

-Internships do not only matter to young opportunity-seekers, but matter to employers as well.
+Internships do not only matter to young opportunity-seekers but to employers as well.
 With clear and unambiguous terms, both employers and interns can refer to their rights and responsibilities and protect themselves in cases of contingencies.
 However, a lot comes into ensuring a great internship experience.
 Below are issues employers should be aware of when hiring interns and the typical documents employers and employees may need before and after an internship.

 Employers should always consider whether they have the capacity to pay their interns.
 In this case, they should be aware of how to classify their interns.
 In many jurisdictions, unpaid interns are illegal.
-Some jurisdictions will require passing complicated tests to qualify the unpaid status.
+Some jurisdictions will require passing complicated tests to qualify for the unpaid status.
 Here are some examples:

 The test is, in reality, rather hard to pass as there may be subjective differences between the level of benefits interpreted by the intern versus the company.

 Hong Kong has various legislations regarding the payment status of the intern.
-Again, under the Minimum Wage Ordinance (MWO), Statutory Minimum Wage (SMW) and Employment Ordinance (EO), unpaid internships are illegal.
-However, adopting a similar approach to the UK, interns that are classified as ‘student interns’ and ‘work experience students’ can be exempted from payment.
+Again, under the Minimum Wage Ordinance (MWO), Statutory Minimum Wage (SMW), and Employment Ordinance (EO), unpaid internships are illegal.
+However, adopting a similar approach to the UK, interns that are classified as ‘student interns’ and ‘work experience students can be exempted from payment.

 Student Intern is a student undergoing a period of work arranged or endorsed by a local education institution specified in Schedule 1 of the MWO, who must be a student resident in Hong Kong and undergoing a period of work arranged or endorsed by an institution, and the work is a compulsory or elective component of the requirements of a full-time education programme for a non-local academic qualification at degree.